apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </em>
 </td>
 <td>
-<p>Defines the name of the class that is defined in the ComponentClassDefinition.</p>
+<p>Class refers to the name of the class that is defined in the ComponentClassDefinition.</p>
 </td>
 </tr>
 </tbody>